api3dao/old-api3-docs/docs/airnode/v0.10/reference/packages/deployer.md

 path and name with the `--receipt` argument.
 The receipt contains metadata about the deployment and can be used to remove the Airnode.

+By default the deployer will save logs into the `config/logs/` directory, but this can be changed with the `--logs` argument.

 If the deployment isn't successful, the command will try to automatically remove deployed resources.
 You can disable this by running the deploy command with a `--no-auto-remove` argument.